Follow-Up Tests

 • IVij is 0 when species i is absent from group j, and is at its maximum (1 or 100) when species i occurs on all plots within group j and does not occur in other groups.

-• The highest IVij values will occur for species that are common in one group and absent from other groups within the typology.
+• The highest IVij values occur for species that are common in one group and absent from other groups within the typology.

 • Uncommon species will have low Bij values and therefore low IVij values.